pkgw/remarkable-printer-app/README.md

 sudo firewall-cmd --reload
 ```

+### Paper Sizes

+A reMarkable device can display PDFs that use any paper size.
+Unfortunately, in
+order to pretend that the reMarkable is a printer, we have to provide a list of
+specific paper sizes that it “supports”.
+If you try to print a document whose
+actual size does not appear on the list, the attempt will fail.

+The app claims that the reMarkable supports three paper sizes:

+- US Letter
+- A4
+- A custom size matching the reMarkable screen: 445×594 pts

+Even when you select a specific paper size in a printer dialog, some apps seem
+to struggle to deliver it in practice.
+For instance, when I try to print a
+webpage at the custom reMarkable size in Firefox, the delivered content actually
+has A4 size.

 ### Printing Things That Aren’t PDFs

 At the lowest level, this app can only accept PDF file inputs.
 Hopefully, your
-computer will understand this and be able to pre-render other kinds of documents to
+computer will understand this and be able to pre-render other kinds of documents
-PDF before sending them to the reMarkable Printer App … but if there are times when
+to PDF before sending them to the reMarkable Printer App … but if there are
-it can’t, printing will fail.
+times when it can’t, printing will fail.
+Any on-the-fly PDF-ification process

-The app reports the reMarkable as accepting a custom paper size corresponding
-the size of the reMarkable screen (445×594 pts).
-When rasterizing non-PDFs, some
-applications seem to struggle to deliver content at that actual size.
-(For
-instance, my Firefox seems to be delivering A4 size.)
-If the delivered size is
-incorrect, printing will fail.

-*TODO?* It might be better to also pretend that the reMarkable accepts A4 or US
-Letter to try to be more forgiving.
+may also struggle regarding the paper size issues mentioned above.

 ### The `remarkable-printer-app` CLI